ThienBuiTB/cse15l-lab-reports/lab2.md

 ```

-- the error that the failure gave
+- the error that the failure gave.
+- what the error mean that the code wasn't giving what you were expecting
 ![image](error.png)

 - the correct that the correct code gave
+- This mean that the code give you the answer that you were expecting.

 ![image](correctest.png)

 - the code block for error and correct code.
+- The failure-induce and correct-induce result of the code is the two images above.
+- The error code was the first image(the error one) above, while the correct code was the second image(the correct one) above.
 ```
   # code block
   THE ERROR CODE